Northern Region (Ghana): Climate and vegetation

 The Northern Region has a Guinean forest-savanna mosaic ecosystem.
 The Guinea Savanna is the wettest of the three savanna ecological zones.
 The vegetation consists predominantly of woodlands and grasslands.
 The wet season is between April and October, while the dry season occurs from January to March.
 There is an average annual rainfall of 750 to 1050 mm (30 to 40 inches).
 The highest temperatures are reached in March, at the end of the dry season.
-From late November to March, the north east trade winds blows causing Harmattan.
+From late November to March, the northeast trade winds blow, causing Harmattan.
 During this time, temperatures can vary between 14 °C (59 °F) at night and 40 °C (104 °F) during the day.

 Economy

 Agribusiness factory in Tamale, Northern Region.
 Agriculturist workers at Agriculture factory in Tamale, Northern Region.

 Like all parts of Ghana, more than half of the economically active population are agricultural.
 The region is one of the most agriculturally important regions in Ghana.
 It also has the largest reserve of iron ore.